We have completed the primary part of our workshop! Now, let’s improve our race track with more advanced features!

 Make the changes to your code according to the video below:

 We need to allow some time for the infra-red sensor to “rest” between reading the flashes from your remote control.
 Otherwise, the sensor will not provide reliable values to Arduino.
-All we need is a small delay of 0.01 seconds.
+All we need is a small delay of 0.05 seconds (in the video below we use 0.01, but later we found out that 0.05 works better).

 Make the changes to the code as shown in the video, and upload it to Arduino: